GM replaces Cadillac president after US sales decline

 - FAA imposes restrictions on Boeing 787s powered by some Rolls engines

-But although sales grew globally, they fell in the U.S., GM’s most lucrative market.
-Sales fell 8 percent last year and dropped another 4.6 percent through March.
+But the move didn’t help with buyers.
+Although sales grew globally, they fell during his tenure in the U.S., GM’s most lucrative market.
+Sales declined 8 percent last year and dropped another 4.6 percent through March.

+Jessica Caldwell, senior analyst for the Edmunds.com car buying website, said de Nysschen bet heavily on the German luxury model of rolling out cars at a time when the market was shifting dramatically toward SUVs.
+(Edmunds regularly provides content, including automotive tips and reviews, for distribution by The Associated Press.)

+In media interviews, de Nysschen talked about the shift coming, but Caldwell said the brand didn’t move quickly enough to capitalize on it.
+Currently Cadillac has only two SUVs on sale, the full-size Escalade and the midsize XT5, with the compact XT4 coming in the fall.